hlashbrooke/WordPress-Plugin-Template/readme.txt

 == Description ==

-"WordPress Plugin Template" is an object-oriented WordPress plugin that includes built-in support for:
+"WordPress Plugin Template" is an object-oriented code template for any kind of WordPress plugin that includes built-in support for:

-1. Custom post type with custom fields and custom taxonomy
+1. Custom post types with custom fields and custom taxonomies
 1. Plugin settings page
 1. WPML localisation